-The museum lobby or ‘antichambre' was conceived by Beel Architects as no more than a kind of ‘hub': a space that helps the public in orienting towards the galleries, the ticket desk or the cafetaria.
-The architecture is therefore frugal and provides no more than the intended function asks for, merely the space itself.
+The museum lobby is conceived as ‘hub': a space that helps the public in orienting towards the galleries, the ticket desk or the cafetaria.
+The architecture is frugal and provides no more than the intended function asks for, merely the space itself.
 Ad hoc additions (multimedia desk, promotion, shop, kids-corner…) transformed it into a place of clutter.

 The challenge was to incorporate those necessary additions without neglecting the purity of the space.
 The design consists of a single intervention, the introduction of three mirroring cubes.
 When spread out in the space they reflect their surroundings, adding new perspectives.
 Opposed to their identical exterior their interiors are highly specific.
-Bright primal colors mark their different functions and add fragments of color to the sober interior of the Antichambre.
+Bright primal colors mark their different functions and add fragments of color to the sober interior of the lobby.

 Location: BE, Leuven

 Team: Jasper Stevens, Karel Verstraeten, Samuele Xompero, Bram Denkens